ehsan/scavenger/README.md

     python tag_counter_emr.py -r emr --conf-path mrjob.conf --no-output --output-dir out input/test-100.warc

+this time reading 100 WARC files from Common Crawl's Public Data Set bucket `s3://commoncrawl/`.
 If you are running this for a full fledged job, you will likely want to make the master server a normal instance, as spot instances can disappear at any time.

 ### Running via Hadoop